One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 - How the customer can pay

-Setting these terms clearly before work begins helps avoid confusion later.
+Setting these clearly before work begins avoids confusion later.

 Deposits for Larger Jobs